fingerskier/manthra/README.md

 # Manthra

 Libertarians fight for freedom,
 Liberals fight for the helpless,
 Conservatives fight for civilization;
 All three are entirely necessary.
+  Michael Shellenberger

+If you don't have friend who are not like you then you're in trouble.
+  M. Currier

 To know that we know what we know, and that we do not know what we do not know, that is true knowledge.